-The 12V system consists of engine driven alternators, batteries and equipment.
-The power is supplied to the batteries via diodes from either the engine alternator or the shore power charger.
+The 12V system consists of batteries and equipment.
+The power is supplied to the batteries via charger from high voltage system

 To activate the circuits in the 12V system, the main switches for the corresponding circuits need to be activated and the fuses intact.
 When the electronic circuit is switched on, the equipment can be operated from the main switch panel.